-''' "From the destruction of delight in becoming, from the ending of perception & consciousness, from the cessation, stilling, of feelings:

-That's how I know freedom, liberation, seclusion for beings." '''

-See also: DN 15

-Unpenetrated Appaṭividitā Sutta (SN 1:7)
+"From the destruction of delight in becoming, from the ending of perception & consciousness, from the cessation, stilling, of feelings: That's how I know freedom, liberation, seclusion for beings."
+See also: DN 15 Unpenetrated Appațividitā Sutta (SN 1:7) In light of the question as to how best to translate Buddha, this sutta offers evidence in support of the translation, "awakened."
+The verses draw a direct connection between two words derived from the same root: the adjective sambuddha, a variant of buddha, and the verb pābujjhati, which in context clearly means to awaken from sleep.

-By comparing the penetration of phenomena to the act of awakening (bujjhati) from sleep, this verse shows that the Pali words related to bujjhati, such as bodhi and buddha, are better translated as "awakening" and "awakened" than as "enlightenment" and "enlightened."

 Standing to one side, a devatā addressed the Blessed One with a verse:

 "Those in whom phenomena are unpenetrated, who may be led by the teachings of others: Asleep are they; they haven't awakened.
 It's time for them to awaken."
+The Buddha:
-The Buddha: "Those in whom phenomena are well-penetrated, may not be led by the teachings of others.
-Awakened through right knowing, they go among the discordant harmoniously."
-1

-1. "Dissonant" and "harmoniously" translate visama and sama, which literally mean, "uneven" and "even."
+"Those in whom phenomena are well-penetrated, may not be led by the teachings of others.
+Awakened through right knowing, they go among the discordant harmoniously."1 Νοτε 1.
+"Dissonant" and "harmoniously" translate visama and sama, which literally mean, "uneven" and "even."
 Throughout ancient cultures, the terminology of music was used to describe the moral quality of people and actions.
 Discordant intervals or poorly-tuned musical instruments were metaphors for evil; harmonious intervals and well-tuned instruments, metaphors for good.
 In Pali, the term sama-"even"-described an instrument tuned on-pitch.
-There is a famous passage (AN 6:55) where the Buddha reminds Soṇa Kolivisa-who had been over-exerting himself in the practice-that a lute sounds appealing only if the strings are neither too taut or too lax, but "evenly" tuned.
+There is a famous passage (AN 6:55) where the Buddha reminds Soņa Koļivisa-who had been over-exerting himself in the practice-that a lute sounds appealing only if the strings are neither too taut or too lax, but "evenly" tuned.
 This image would have special resonances with the Buddha's teaching on the middle way.
-It also adds meaning to the term samaṇa-monk or contemplative-which the texts frequently mention as being derived from sama.
-The word sāmañña

--"evenness," the quality of being in tune-also means the quality of being a contemplative: The true contemplative is always in tune with what is proper and good.
+It also adds meaning to the term samana-monk or contemplative-which the texts frequently mention as being derived from sama.
+The word sāmañña - "evenness," the quality of being in tune-also means the quality of being a contemplative: The true contemplative is always in tune with what is proper and good.
 This verse has an added play on words, in that the term "well-penetrated" can also mean "well-tuned."

-See also: MN 41; MN 61; MN 97; AN 6:55; AN 6:63

-Fond of Conceit Manakāma Sutta (SN 1:9)

-Standing to one side, a devatā addressed the Blessed One with a verse:
+See also: MN 41; MN 61; MN 97; AN 6:55; AN 6:63 Fond of Conceit Manakāma Sutta (SN 1:9) Standing to one side, a devatā addressed the Blessed One with a verse:

-''' "Here there's no taming for one fond of conceit, no sagacity for one unconcentrated.
+"Here there's no taming for one fond of conceit, no sagacity for one unconcentrated.
 One dwelling alone in the wilderness heedlessly won't cross over beyond Deaths' realm.

-The Buddha: '''

-"Abandoning conceit,

-his mind well-concentrated,

-well-aware, everywhere

-released,1

-one dwelling alone in the wilderness

-heedfully:

-He will cross over beyond

-Death's realm.

-1. For a discussion of the implications of this phrase, see The Paradox of Becoming, chapter 7.
+The Buddha: "Abandoning conceit, his mind well-concentrated, well-aware, everywhere released,1 one dwelling alone in the wilderness heedfully: He will cross over beyond Death's realm. Νοτε 1.
+For a discussion of the implications of this phrase, see The Paradox of Becoming, chapter 7.

-The Wilderness Arañña Sutta (SN 1:10)

-Standing to one side, a devatā addressed the Blessed One with a verse:
+The Wilderness Arañña Sutta (SN 1:10) Standing to one side, a devatā addressed the Blessed One with a verse:

 "Living in the wilderness, staying peaceful, remaining chaste, eating just one meal a day: why are their faces so bright & serene?"
+The Buddha:

 "They don't sorrow over the past, don't long for the future.
 They survive on the present.

-That's why their faces

-are bright & serene.

-From longing for the future,

-from sorrowing over the past,

-fools wither away

-like a green reed cut down."

-See also: AN 3:35; Ud 2:10; Thag 1:14; Thag 1:41; Thag 1:49; Thag 18

-Shame Hiri Sutta (SN 1:18)

-This pair of verses provides an answer to the question posed and left unanswered in Dhp 143.
+That's why their faces are bright & serene.
+From longing for the future, from sorrowing over the past, fools wither away like a green reed cut down."
+See also: AN 3:35; Ud 2:10; Thag 1:14; Thag 1:41; Thag 1:49; Thag 18 Shame Hiri Sutta (SN 1:18) This pair of verses provides an answer to the question posed and left unanswered in Dhp 143.